-Curriculum & Objectives
+4. Curriculum & Objectives

-Curriculum is perhaps one of the most important considerations when choosing an online cyber security master’s program.
-Because the world of cyber security is constantly changing, it is important to seek out a master’s level program that doesn’t just teach skills but provides you with the tools you need to be a lifelong learner in the field.
-Cyber security is one of the most perishable skill sets in the world, as adversarial tactics change daily.
-Learning to defeat adversaries from theoretical as well as tactical perspectives, thus providing the capability to evaluate tools that can accomplish the goal of defeating threats, should be the ultimate mission of a master’s level degree in cyber security, as this type of thinking and skill set is imperative for long-term success.
+Curriculum is one of the most important considerations when choosing an online cyber security master’s program.
+Because the world of cyber security is constantly changing, it’s important to seek out a master’s program that doesn’t just teach skills but also provides you with the tools you need to be a lifelong learner in the field.
+That’s because, as adversarial tactics change daily, cyber experts must be prepared to constantly update their skills.

-Many cyber security-focused colleges and universities will have a list of faculty members with bios, but if they don’t ask them for one.
-And don’t be scared to reach out to professors to ask them questions about their background or the program itself — most will be happy to meet or speak with you.
+Many cyber security-focused colleges and universities will have a list of faculty members with bios; but if they don’t, ask them for one.
+And don’t hesitate to reach out to professors to ask them questions about their background or about the program itself — most will be happy to meet or speak with you.

-Costs – Understandably, costs are important when considering a master’s degree.
-Cyber security master degrees typically range anywhere from 20k-40k.
+Along with being an undeniable career game-changer, a degree in cyber security is also a significant investment.
+Cyber security master degrees typically range anywhere from $20,000-$40,000.
 But just because a program is expensive doesn’t necessarily mean you should count it out.
-Be sure to look at the scholarships and grants offered at that school, which could significantly reduce the total price.
+Be sure to fully research all of the scholarships and grants offered at schools that interest you, since such financial assistance can significantly reduce the total price.

 Looking at start dates can also impact your decision.
 Some schools have rolling admissions and admit students each semester, which would allow you to start your degree immediately or better plan your start date around your schedule.
 Others, however, start students once a year, which could mean waiting a while before beginning your degree.

-What to Look for in an Online Cyber Security Degree Program
+Synopsis: What to Look for in an Online Cyber Security Degree Program

 |School Reputation – It’s not the overall school reputation that matters so much as the school’s reputation in your field of study.|

-|Curriculum & Objectives – Because the world of cyber security is constantly changing, it is important to seek out a master’s level program that doesn’t just teach skills but provides you with the tools you need to be a lifelong learner in the field.|
+|Curriculum & Objectives – Because the world of cyber security is constantly changing, it is essential to seek a master’s program that doesn’t just teach skills but provides you with the tools you need to be a lifelong learner in the field.|

-|Teacher Reputation – When it comes to cyber security, professors should have significant experience in the field and be diligent when it comes to staying on top of the latest changes and advances in the space.|
+|Teacher Reputation – Cyber security professors should have significant experience in the field and be diligent when it comes to staying on top of the latest changes and advances in the space.|

-|Costs – Cyber security master degrees typically range anywhere from 20k-40k.
+|Costs – Cyber security master degrees typically range anywhere from $20,000 to $40,000.
 But just because a program is expensive doesn’t necessarily mean you should count it out.
-There are many scholarships available for cyber security hopefuls.|
+There are many scholarships available for aspiring and mid-career cyber security professionals.|

 |Flexibility – Make sure you are clear on how much of the program is online.
 While some programs are 100% online, others are hybrid.|

-|Length of Program and Start Dates – Some schools have rolling admissions and admit students each semester, which would allow you to start your degree immediately or better plan your start date around your schedule.|
+|Length of Program and Start Dates – Some schools have rolling admissions and admit students each semester, meaning you could start immediately or better plan your start date around your schedule.|

-|Academic Requirements – If you don’t meet the requirements reach out to the school and see what steps they suggest you take.
+|Academic Requirements – If you don’t meet the requirements, reach out to the school and see what steps they suggest you take.
 Sometimes certain requirements can be waived depending on the circumstance and on a case-by-case basis.|